SPSSI publishes three scholarly journals and a book series that includes both authored and edited volumes.

-Help us build awareness of the journals and encourage your library to subscribe using our flyer.
+You can help us build awareness of the journals and encourage your library to subscribe using our flyer.

 SPSSI publishes both authored and edited books.
 SPSSI authored books are grounded in programs of research and focus on psychological research relevant to social issues facing individuals, groups, communities, and/or society at large.
 Each volume is written to speak to scholars, students, practitioners, and policy-makers.
 SPSSI edited books help to fill the gap between basic research on social issues and translation into social policy and program interventions.
-Each book in the series is an edited volume devoted to a specific social issue-relevant theme, covering related theory, research, and application.
+Each book in the series is devoted to a specific social issue-relevant theme, covering related theory, research, and application.
 Please contact our books editor, Brian Christens with suggestions and inquiries.

-Our Publications Committee co-chairs for 2012-2013:
+Our Publications Committee co-chairs for 2019: